music-match/music-match.github.io/index.md

 - View all Jams
 - Edit and Delete Jams
 - Change the Featured Jam to be Displayed in Landing

+## About Us Page

+This page is in development.

 # Development History